eddy-hacking-wang/eddy-hacking-wang/README.md

 ## The Mountain Ahead

 Like is the case with anything, there's a lot I still need to learn about programming.
 - I'm still not exactly sure what computing specialty I want to go into.
 Web dev?
 Cybersecurity?
 Game development?
 AI?
+Computational biology?
 What am I good at?
 What will I enjoy?

 ## Contacts

-Email: eddy.wang@yale.edu\
+Contact me at school: eddy.wang@yale.edu\
+For business: eddyw1430@gmail.com\
 That's it, for now.

 <!--